-Revisions will be made annually as more up-to-date UTs become available.
-Indeed, the need for annual revisions based on more up-to-date UTs is highlighted in the Eurostat publication, "Environmental taxes A statistical Guide, 2013 edition".
-Revisions in 2018 also occur on foot of more refined National Accounts data.
+Revisions will be made annually as more up to date Use tables become available.
+Indeed, the need for annual revisions based on more up to date Use tables is highlighted in the Eurostat publication, "Environmental taxes - a statistical Guide, 2013 edition".